-§ 52.
-State Liquor Commission; appointment
+§52.
+K State Liquor Commission; appointment

-The State Liquor Commission, as heretofore established, shall consist of 3 members to be appointed by the Governor, subject to review by the Joint Standing Committee on Liquor Control and to confirmation by the Legislature, to serve for 3 years and may be removed by the Governor on the address of both branches of the Legislature or by impeachment.
-The Governor shall designate one of the members to be its chairman and not more than 2 members thereof shall belong to the same political party.
+The State Liquor Commission, as heretofore established, shall consist of 3 members to be appointed by the Governor, subject to review by the Joint Standing Committee on Liquor Control and to confirmation by the Legislature, to serve for 3 years and may be removed by the Governor on the address of both branches of the Legislature impeachment.
+Br by / The Governor shall designate one of the members to be its chairman and not more than 2 members thereof shall belong to the same political party.
 Any vacancy shall be filled by appointment for a like term.
-The State Liquor Commission shall meet at the call of the chairman and at least once a month.
+The/Liquor Commission shall meet at the call or revoked by the commission.

-§ 53.
+§53.
 Powers of the State Liquor Commission